scidart/scidart/README.md

-# Scidart
+# SciDart

-Scidart is a experimental cross-platform scientific library for Dart.
+**SciDart** is a experimental cross-platform scientific library for Dart.

 ## Goals
-Your main goal is run where Dart can run, in other words, run on Flutter, Dart CLI, Dart web, etc.
+The main goal of **SciDart** is run where Dart can run, in other words, run on Flutter, Dart CLI, Dart web, etc.

 ## Motivation
-Some time ago I tried make a guitar tuner with Flutter and I faced with the problem: Dart dind't have scientific library with main scientific algorithms.
+Some time ago I tried make a guitar tuner (frequency estimator) with Flutter and I faced with the problem: Dart dind't have scientific library with main scientific algorithms.
-So, I tried implement something to help me with that problem.
+So, I tried implement something to help me and the community with this problem.

 ## Instalation

 ## Examples

 ## Documentation

 ## Inspiration
-Below, the list with all the main references of Scidart:
+Below, the list with all the main references of **SciDart**:

 * SciPy: https://www.scipy.org/
 * Jupyter: https://jupyter.org/